WeblateOrg/weblate/docs/user/checks.rst

 Inconsistent
 ~~~~~~~~~~~~

-*This string has more than one translation in this project or is not translated
+:Summary: This string has more than one translation in this project or is not translated in some components.
-in some components.*
+:Scope: all strings
+:Check class: ``weblate.checks.consistency.ConsistencyCheck``
+:Flag to ignore: ``ignore-inconsistent``

 Weblate checks translations of the same string across all translation within a
 project to help you keep consistent translations.